 They are often subject to violence and imprisonment, in life and in these tales.
 I wish to give women a voice through a strong movement language, distinct to each supposed monster.
 I look forward to re-imagining all that we perceive as female or gender specific and wage war on the status quo, daring to reclaim femininity in the liberation of human movements."

-The Wife of Michael ClearyGlamorous, independent and confident.
+Glamorous, independent and confident.
 Force fed toast and left to burn to death.

+This work in currently in development in collaboration with performer Zoe Katsilerou.
 This will be a multimedia piece using the body, film, projection and sound.
-This project will be supported by a residency with Dance Ireland in Spring 2021 and will be performed as a part of Alive at Generator Projects, Dundee in June 2021 |
+This project has been supported by a residency at Dance Ireland and by The Work Room, Glasgow. |